 Wendy Drexler’s poems have appeared or are forthcoming in Barrow Street, Common Ground, Ibbetson, Moon City Review, Nimrod, Off the Coast, Poetry East, Prairie Schooner, RHINO, Salamander, Solstice, The Hudson Review, The Mid-America Review, WBUR’s Cognoscenti, Valparaiso Poetry Review, versedaily.com, and other journals, and in the anthologies Blood to Remember: American Poets on the Holocaust, and Burning Bright: Passager Celebrates 21 Years.
 Her chapbook Drive-Ins, Gas Stations, the Bright Motels (Pudding House, 2007) was nominated for a Pushcart Prize, and she has been twice-again nominated.
 Her first full-length collection, Western Motel was published by Turning Point in 2012.
 Her new collection, Before There Was Before, will be published in March 2017 by Iris Press.
 She has been a poetry editor for the Massachusetts Audubon Society and was assistant project director for Poetry in the Park, a community arts project in which 14 nature poems were applied directly to granite columns scattered throughout Edmands Park in Newton, MA (www.newtoncommunitypride.org/

-Blake Stewart studied creative writing at Reed College and is a poetry editor for The Nervous Breakdown.
-She currently lives in Massachusetts with her partner, dog, and two cats.
+Blake Stewart studied creative writing at Reed College and is currently working towards her teacher licensure in Western Massachusetts.
+She is a poetry editor for The Nervous Breakdown and works with the Western Massachusetts Writing Project and the Juniper Institute.
+She spends most of her time with kids and currently lives in Massachusetts with her partner, dog, two cats, and tortoise.